[Masters of the Void]

-To get you started easily, we will start with a simple program that can be run using Terminal.app's command line.
-So, scroll down to the Command Line Utility section and choose the Standard Tool template, which will give you a very simple C program.
-Click Next and then type in MyFirstProgram as the project name, then click Finish.
+To get you started easily, we will start with a simple program that can be run using Terminal.app’s command line.
+So, look for the Application section in the macOS tab of the window, and there click the Command Line Tool template, which will give you a very simple C program.
+Click Next.
+Make sure that the Type-popup is set to C. Type in MyFirstProgram as the name for the project.

-The Groups & Files list contains a lot of stuff, including an icon for your project, and a few brown folders (which Xcode calls "groups").
-But right now we only care about one of the three little brown folders under the "MyFirstProgram" project icon: the "Source" group.
-Click the triangle next to it to see that there is one file in this group: main.c.
-Note the file name suffix (or "extension") ".c".
-Compilers generally use the name suffix to indicate what programming language a program is in, because Xcode can work with several programming languages, not just with C.
+The Project Navigator list contains a lot of stuff, including an icon representing your project, and a few brown folders (which Xcode calls groups).
+But right now we only care about main.c.
+This is a text file that Xcode has helpfully created for you to hold your program.
+Note the file name suffix (or “extension”) .c: Compilers generally use the name suffix to indicate what programming language a program is in.
+Xcode can work with several programming languages, not just with C.

 #include <stdio.h> // Defines printf etc.